 The Letaba 4X4 trail: The Perfect Weekend in the Bush

-Designed as a ‘week-end in the bush’ the Letaba 4×4 trail runs out of Phalaborwa, and through the Limpopo provincial reserve Letaba Ranch, a sector of the Great Limpopo Transfrontier Park.
+Designed as a ‘week-end in the bush’ the Letaba 4×4 trail runs out of Phalaborwa, and through the Limpopo provincial reserve Letaba Ranch, a sector of Greater Kruger National Park.

-This is an ideal opportunity to combine off-road 4×4 travelling, outdoor camping and game viewing.
+This is an ideal Kruger 4×4 trail combining off-road 4×4 travelling, outdoor camping and game viewing.
 The trail is rated 3 in the dry (winter/spring) and 4 in the wet (summer/autumn).

 * Both the above are additional to the published price, and will be quoted on request.

 Depart from Phalaborwa at 12h00 on Fridays.
-We follow the main road and 20km further enter the Limpopo provincial reserve Letaba Ranch, a sector of the Great Limpopo Transfrontier Park (no fence between Kruger and Letaba Ranch)
+We follow the main road and 20km further enter the Limpopo provincial reserve Letaba Ranch, a sector of Greater Kruger National Park (no fence between Kruger and Letaba Ranch)